Alcoholism Warning Signs and Symptoms

 Treatment for Alcoholism

-There are several treatments that are effective in altering drinking patterns, including alcohol rehab centers.
-Behavioral treatments such as counseling by a professional aim to identify and change the behaviors and environmental factors that lead the person to drink heavily.
+Treatment focused on behavioral health (i.e., counseling) can help identify and change the behaviors and environmental factors that lead the person to drink heavily.
 Working with the counselor, patients can set goals and work to avoid triggers.

-There are currently three medications available that are approved to help people reduce drinking and prevent relapse.
-They can only be prescribed by a physician and are best used alongside another form of treatment.
 Support Groups like Alcoholics Anonymous (AA) use a 12-step program to combine professional counseling with peer support.
 Group members get rewards for reaching sober milestones and are allowed to remain anonymous.
 Having a support system of friends and family is the best way to stay on track and avoid relapse.